 Some nuts may need to be stomped a bit, and that's fine.
 What's happening here, is that I'm allowing the fly larvae (walnut maggots) to digest the hull, soften it, and in the process do a lot of the work of hulling them for me.

 If you harvest the walnuts green, with the hulls firm, you'll need to find a way to remove the hull yourself, and you can find plenty of ideas for how to do that online.
-My advice, is make your peace with creepy crawlies, and employ them to help remove the green hulls for you.
+My advice, is make your peace with creepy crawlies, and let them help remove the green hulls for you.

-Curing
+Drying / Curing

-Once the nuts are drained, the need to be cured/dried.
-Put the nuts in a container to dry in a cool place with ventilation--a porch or garage is fine, as is outside if you don't have too many squirrels.
-Do not leave the nuts in water for longer than it takes to wash them, or water will get into them, and they can mold during the curing process.
+Once the nuts are drained they need to be cured/dried.
+Put the nuts in a wide container to dry in a cool place with ventilation--a porch or garage is fine but make sure squirrels can't get into them.

-You want your nuts dry, that means no water.
-There's a number of ways you could go about it.
-A net bag works, as will laying the nuts out on screens, or in even a cardboard box as pictured, as long as you have a fan or something similar to move air over them, and turn the nuts around occasionally.
+A net bag works, as will laying the nuts out on screens, or in a cardboard box as long as you have a fan or something to move air over them, as even a small amount of water in the bottom of a container can cause the nuts to mold.

-Even a small amount of water in the bottom of a container can cause the nuts to mold.
-You can also dry black walnuts in batches in a dehydrator, (preferably a large square model like Harvest Maid or Excaliber) and that works very well.
+You can also dry black walnuts in batches in a dehydrator, (use a large square model like Harvest Maid or Excaliber) and it is the fastest way to dry them.

 Putting them on cookie sheets in an oven with an adjustable temp around 150 could work too, but I would crack the door to avoid cooking them.
+Use this as a last resort.

 Outsmarting the squirrels